Claire Trevett: Taxes and profits - who's fleecing who in petrol price debate?

 The commission's draft report noted the fuel industry was not as competitive as it could be, and advantaged big, existing players over smaller companies breaking into the market.

-Commission chair Anna Rawlings was asked if consumers were being fleeced but said that was not a word the commission would use.
+Commerce Commission chairwoman Anna Rawlings was asked if consumers were being fleeced but said that was not a word the commission would use.

 Political reporter Jason Walls sums up the Commerce Commission report into petrol pricing with reaction from Jacinda Ardern and Simon Bridges Video / Mark Mitchell